Accessing Data in a PharmacoSet#

 Migration to Pharmacoset v2.0

-slot is now a MultiAssayExperiment
+The molecularProfiles slot is now a MultiAssayExperiment (MAE) object

 from SummarizedExperiment.
 It holds multiple assays (e.g. RNA, CNV)